 There are 9 interlocking streets in Tiradentes with a whopping 7 churches.
 The churches in Minas Gerais are an example of Portuguese colonial architecture and some of the constructions date back to the 17th century.
 Characterised by distinctive white and yellow or blue facades, these churches have become a blueprint of Minas Gerais.

 The Igreja Matriz de Santa Antônio is the city’s central church and is famous for harbouring the 2nd largest amount of church gold in the country.
-Step inside the grand doors and the walls plastered in gold throughout the nave will blow you away.
+Step inside the grand doors and the walls plastered in gold throughout will blow you away.

 Opening Times: 9:00 am- 17:00 pm daily.